5cript/SimpleREST/README.md

 # SimpleREST
-A RESTful webservice for minimalists.
+A RESTful webservice library for minimalists.
 Featuring SimpleJSON parser and generator.
 Using boost asio.

 ## Preface
 This REST server is not meant for high frequency or high load applications,